EUMEL-Suite/EUMEL.Dj/MARPME.md

 * Message bus for communication between components
 * `Hub` is a context for all-to-all communication.
-* Uses a publish/subscribe pattern
+* Uses a publish/subscribe pattern.

 ---
 ## TinyMessageBus Implementation